mwright134/Create-a-weather-based-clothing-recommendation-app-by-integrating-an-API/README.md

 ## Python Script
-This is the Python script to for the Application:
+This is the Python script for the Application:

 ```
 ### This program allows a user to see weather information based on zip code